Why Hollywood's prop masters form their own guild - ExBulletin

 Why Hollywood’s prop masters form their own guild

-In the late 1980s, Chris Call was in Pittsburgh cutting his teeth on props for a movie starring Cesar Romero (the Joker from the 1960s Batman series) when he received his first lesson in dangers. of culinary preparation.
+In the late 1980s, Chris Call was in Pittsburgh to cut his teeth on props for a movie starring Cesar Romero (the Joker from the 1960s “Batman” series) when he received his first lesson. on the dangers of food preparation.

-The upstate New York native whipped up an omelet for a dinner scene with the character of Romeros.
+The upstate New York native whipped up an omelet for a dinner scene with Romero’s character.
 To make it colorful, he filled the dish with spicy red peppers.
-The call wasn’t worried because Romero wasn’t supposed to eat the dish.
+Call wasn’t worried because Romero wasn’t supposed to eat the dish.
 But the actor left the script.
 He took a bite and immediately after the scene ended, screamed for water.

 Since then, Call has always made it a point to taste every food he uses on the set.